EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="758" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/ea029bff1b3a18a76b2187c4dac275e4f3823a34/Images/Ridaava-walk.png">
 </p>

+### Young & Prolific

-I wrote a shareware game for the Macintosh computer around 1988 called **Glider**.
+Around 1988 when I was still in college I wrote my first shareware game on the Macintosh computer called **Glider**.
 For a number of years that followed I spent a good deal of my conscious hours (and perhaps unconscious hours as well) progamming little games for my amusement.
 I think the little Macintosh Plus with crisp black and white pixels, curious mouse interface, became a new kind of canvas for me.
-I don't think I was *naturally* a programmer, programming was a means to an end — an end I suppose that consisted of little games that I approached as a kind of art.
+I don't think I was *naturally* a programmer, programming was a means to an end — an end I suppose that consisted of little games that I approached as a kind of little art.

-To be clear the games had to be fun as well, If you allow at least that computer games have an art *aspect* it's of course not the kind of art you hang on the wall.
+To be clear the games had to be fun as well.
+If you allow at least that computer games have an art *aspect* we'll agree that games are not the kind of art you hang on the wall.

-To that end I often "sketched" out a game fairly quickly sometimes to find fairly early on that it was not to be.
+To that end I often "sketched" out a game, fairly quickly sometimes, to find early on that it was not to be.
 Perhaps the game seemed like it had potential but it was going to consume a year of my life to write it.
 Sometimes though the game just wasn't grabbing me — was simply missing something compelling to make it enjoyable.

 I suspect my personality is to reject "lost ideas" quickly where someone else might have spent more time trying to nurture them.
-Perhaps then there were some diamonds in the rough.
+Perhaps there were in fact some diamonds in the rough.
+But other ideas were calling and so off I went to the next thumbnail sketch.

-Regardless, if for some of the pixel art alone, it may have been worth it recovering these prototype games and experiments.
+Regardless, if only for some of the pixel art, it may have been worth it to me recovering these prototype games and experiments.

 ### Bundle Identifiers